 An illuminated vanity mirror is on each sun visor.
-To use the mirror, rotate the sun visor down and swing the mirror cover upward.
+To use the mirror, lower the sun visor and rotate the mirror cover upward.
 The lights will turn on automatically.
 Closing the mirror cover turns off the lights.

-Illuminated Vanity Mirror Uconnect® Phone - IF EQUIPPED
+Illuminated Vanity Mirror

+Uconnect® Phone - IF EQUIPPED